anakin-1181/GameSheet/README.md

    - Make sure to add `.env` to your `.gitignore` file

-2. The server endpoint will automatically use these environment variables to provide the configuration to the frontend securely.
+2. The server endpoint in api folder will automatically use these environment variables to provide the configuration to the frontend securely.

 3. Host the files on a web server or use a local development